henningninneh/site/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
 - European Integration
-- Environmental Policy
-- Single Market
 - Judicial Politics
+- Environmental and Climate Policy
+- Single Market Policy

 # Education to show in About widget
 education: